rayproengineering/rayproengineering.github.io/_projects/Dubins.md

 related_publications: false
 ---

-This project involved ground up implimentation of Dubin's Vehicle Algorithm to solve optimim trajectoy between two points with desired headings.
+This project involved ground up implementation of Dubin's Vehicle Algorithm to solve optimum trajectory between two points with desired headings.
 This was then coupled with a travelling salesman solver to find the optimum path and order through a network of points and headings - Implimented in MATLAB.

 ---